vegaprotocol/specs/protocol/0012-POSR-position_resolution.md

 * [ ] Open positions of distressed traders are closed (<a name="0012-POSR-002" href="#0012-POSR-002">0012-POSR-002</a>)
 * [ ] One market order is submitted for the net liability (<a name="0012-POSR-003" href="#0012-POSR-003">0012-POSR-003</a>)
 * [ ] Mark Price is never updated during position resolution (<a name="0012-POSR-004" href="#0012-POSR-004">0012-POSR-004</a>)
-* [ ] Non-distressed traders who trade with the network because their open orders are hit during the close out trade have their positions settled correctly. (<a name="0012-POSR-005" href="#0012-POSR-005">0012-POSR-005</a>)
+* [ ] Non-distressed traders who trade with the network because their open orders are hit during the close out trade have their positions settled correctly i.e. after a new mark-to-market price we see the accounts updated with the correct cashflows generated from mark-to-market settlement (<a name="0012-POSR-005" href="#0012-POSR-005">0012-POSR-005</a>)

-If we want to claim settled then we should either:
-a) do a mark price update and check that we're getting correct mark-to-market settlement or
-b) send in a final settlement price and check that everyone gets the correct cashflow (and any potential shortfall comes from insurance pool).

 # Summary